A Pictorial Guide for Bikers

 2. A few minutes later Elm Creek passes over and meanders on the left for awhile.
 At this point the typical cyclist is enjoying the view and likely thinking “this is smooth, pretty and a piece of cake.”
-In actuality, hairpin switchbakes are waiting ahead.
+In actuality, hairpin switchbacks are waiting ahead.

 In April 2006, Texas Monthly deemed RM 337 as #18 on their “75 Things We Love About Texas” list.

 3. Next comes Elam Creek, followed by Love Creek, goats, sheep, horses, cows and bulls all on the left.
 But here is where the deception usually begins.
 Most didn’t see the deer jumping the fence line from the right.
-The most unfortunate actually hit one and the trip had just began.
+The most unfortunate actually hit one and the trip had just begun.

 4. Again, on the left are the wonderment of cliffs and hills peering above a spectacular Siesta Valley Ranch.
 But beware, on the right could be fallen rocks cascading from higher slopes above the comforting asphalt.

 5. Nature opens up to striking panoramic views, most likely the kind you were hoping for.
 But preconceived ideas can be far from reality.
 Trees and landscape suddenly tighten up as if to squeeze the road inward, only to spread and curve in ways not expected.

 The most intelligent of us realize by now not to let your guard down.
 But is it possible?
 Yes, just remain careful.
 Instinct and reading the lay of the land will tell you the road is curving one way, but truth can prove you dead wrong.